Memory Loader

 In the Write RAM state, the WRAM signal is asserted and the outputs of the eight Data switches are placed on the system data bus.
 When the Clock button is pressed, the WRAM signal causes the data from the switches to be clocked into the RAM at the current MAR address.

-A switch on the Memory Loader board selects between RAM Write and RAM Read modes of operation.
+The Memory Loader has two modes of operation that determine the state transitions between WMAR and WRAM.
+A switch on the Memory Loader board selects between RAM Write and RAM Read modes.

 RAM Write Mode